-BloodHound-MCP is a powerful integration that brings natural language processing capabilities to BloodHound, the industry-standard tool for Active Directory security analysis.
-It enables security professionals to query and analyze BloodHound data using plain English, making complex Active Directory attack path analysis more accessible.
+BloodHound-MCP is a powerful integration that connects BloodHound (the industry-standard tool for Active Directory security analysis) with AI capabilities through the Model Context Protocol (MCP).
+This integration allows you to analyze BloodHound data using natural language, making complex Active Directory attack path analysis more accessible and efficient.

 Before installing BloodHound-MCP, ensure you have: